 -

-Use Technology: Utilize software and online tools for calculations.
+Use Technology: use software and online tools for calculations.
 Many graphing calculators and online tools can calculate the slope and display the equation of a line when given data points.
 This can help reduce calculation errors and save time.
-However, always understand the underlying concepts so you can interpret the results correctly.
+On the flip side, always understand the underlying concepts so you can interpret the results correctly.

 -